AlexeyBachilo/rsschool-cv/cv.md

 ```

 ###Experience:
-Sadly, I don't have any working experience yet.
-But I'm looking forward to gaining it as soon as possible.
+I don't have any working experience yet.

+###Education:
+Belarusian State University, Faculty of Radiophysics and Computer Technologies; Comp-As cources (HTML\CSS, C, C#); BelGameDev meet-ups (game-development, advertisement, etc.)

+###English:
+I suppose that my English level is around C1.
+(I've been learning and practicing it for 13 years).